Skip to main content

 • Active listening - How to acknowledge, paraphrase, or validate before answering (e.g. “That makes sense,” “Got it”).

-• Topic steering - How to guide the conversation toward the persona’s purpose without feeling pushy.
+• Topic steering - How to guide the conversation toward the PAL’s purpose without feeling pushy.

 • Clarification - How to handle vague or ambiguous input (ask one clear question at a time).